navattic.identify({ email: user.email })

 Once the new software is up and running, track these same KPIs.
 You should see a significant improvement in proposal speed—some teams report submitting compliant RFPs 85% faster.
 Other key metrics to watch include win rates, the number of proposals submitted, and even team satisfaction.
 Regularly reviewing this data helps you demonstrate ROI and identify opportunities to further refine your process.

-What's Next for RFP Software?
+What's Next in the World of RFP Software?

 The world of RFP software is changing fast, and it’s exciting to see where it’s headed.
 Gone are the days of just using software as a simple storage locker for past proposals.
 The future is about intelligent, proactive tools that feel more like a strategic partner than a database.
 We're seeing a major shift toward systems that not only automate the tedious work but also provide insights that help you win more deals.
 The focus is moving from just answering RFPs to crafting winning, data-driven responses with incredible speed and accuracy.
 Let's look at the key trends shaping the next generation of proposal management.

-The Future is AI and Automation
+Smarter Proposals with AI and Automation

 Artificial intelligence and automation are at the heart of the evolution of RFP software.
 This isn't just about auto-filling answers anymore.
 Modern tools now automate and streamline the entire proposal process, from initial intake to final submission.
 Think of it as giving your team superpowers.
 Instead of spending hours digging through old documents and spreadsheets for the right information, AI can generate a complete, accurate first draft in minutes.
 This frees up your experts to focus on what they do best: tailoring the proposal, refining the strategy, and adding the human touch that closes the deal.
 The goal is to handle the repetitive work so your team can focus on high-value strategic decisions.